parkpow/platerec-documentation/source/index.html.md

 `POST target_url`

 The request body contains a `multipart/form-data` content.
-With two fields:
+Receiving this data is like receiving the content of a form with an `input` of type file.
+It has two fields:

 - `upload` contains the image binary content
 - `json` is the JSON encoded data.
 See the example of the payload above.